Recently, author Walter Mason asked me to share the covers of seven books on social media. The rules were no explanations, no reviews, just covers.

 This drove me nuts.
 I love explanations.
 I love reviews!

 So I’m reprising my seven books here.
 I chose these books because I consider them among my favourites, though the reasons for that are complicated.
 Most of them I read years ago, and only now, looking back, does it strike me that they’re almost entirely written by men.
+These days, I tend to read many more books by women, and more books by POC authors as well.

 This list is my usual eclectic mix of fiction and non-fiction, almost entirely contemporary.
 Are the books among your favourites as wide-ranging?
 Or do you stick to certain genres?